codekoenig/SyndicationToolbox/README.md

 ### Feed download helper

 Don't know how you can get a feed into a `string`?
 Just kidding, of course you do.
-But if you need a fast way do download a feed from the web and put it's contents into a `string`, SyndicationToolbox provides you with a helper class that will do this for you and will provide you with some useful metadata.
+But if you need a fast way do download a feed from the web and put its contents into a `string`, SyndicationToolbox provides you with a helper class that will do this for you and will provide you with some useful metadata.
 You'll find the `FeedDownloader` in the `CodeKoenig.SyndicationToolbox.Download` namespace.